cedricwalter/cedricwalter.github.io/_posts/development/_disabled/2016-02-02-download-document-on-android-devices-returns-unknown-file.md

 final download fails. this is also true for the default andoid browser, because they also use the android download manager.

-# Solution**: the only solution was be to upgrade to valid SSL certificates (Verizon, Verisign or any other) instead of self signed.
+# Solution: the only solution was be to upgrade to valid SSL certificates (Verizon, Verisign or any other) instead of self signed.
 This increase the number of Android device working but unfortunately some Android devices were still NOT able to download resources with a valid SSL cert…

 By using the Android SDK debug console (adb.exe logcat > file.txt) of android, we saw the following: